pemistahl/version-catalog-linter-gradle-plugin/README.md

 * What went wrong:
 Execution failed for task ':checkVersionCatalog'.
 > Line 4: Entries are not sorted alphabetically in section '[libraries]'.
-Found key 'groovy' where 'activation' was expected.
+Found alias 'groovy' where 'activation' was expected.
   Line 5: Entries are not sorted alphabetically in section '[libraries]'.
-Found key 'activation' where 'antisamy' was expected.
+Found alias 'activation' where 'antisamy' was expected.
   Line 8: Entries are not sorted alphabetically in section '[libraries]'.
-Found key 'jgoodiesDesktop' where 'antlr' was expected.
+Found alias 'jgoodiesDesktop' where 'antlr' was expected.
   Line 9: Entries are not sorted alphabetically in section '[libraries]'.
-Found key 'jgoodiesFramework' where 'apacheHttpClient' was expected.
+Found alias 'jgoodiesFramework' where 'apacheHttpClient' was expected.
-  Line 9: Entry with key 'jgoodiesFramework' in section '[libraries]' must not have leading whitespace.
+  Line 9: Entry with alias 'jgoodiesFramework' in section '[libraries]' must not have leading whitespace.
-  Line 9: Entry with key 'jgoodiesFramework' in section '[libraries]' must not have two or more adjacent whitespace characters.
+  Line 9: Entry with alias 'jgoodiesFramework' in section '[libraries]' must not have two or more adjacent whitespace characters.
   Line 10: Entries are not sorted alphabetically in section '[libraries]'.
-Found key 'jgoodiesDialogs' where 'apacheHttpCore' was expected.
+Found alias 'jgoodiesDialogs' where 'apacheHttpCore' was expected.
   Line 11: Entries are not sorted alphabetically in section '[libraries]'.
-Found key 'antisamy' where 'apacheHttpMime' was expected.
+Found alias 'antisamy' where 'apacheHttpMime' was expected.
   Line 12: Entries are not sorted alphabetically in section '[libraries]'.
-Found key 'antlr' where 'groovy' was expected.
+Found alias 'antlr' where 'groovy' was expected.
-  Line 12: Entry with key 'antlr' in section '[libraries]' must not have two or more adjacent whitespace characters.
+  Line 12: Entry with alias 'antlr' in section '[libraries]' must not have two or more adjacent whitespace characters.
-  Line 12: Use table notation instead of string notation for library with key 'antlr'.
+  Line 12: Use table notation instead of string notation for library with alias 'antlr'.
 Required order: [module | group], name (, version(.ref))
   Line 14: Entries are not sorted alphabetically in section '[libraries]'.
-Found key 'apacheHttpClient' where 'groovyTemplates' was expected.
+Found alias 'apacheHttpClient' where 'groovyTemplates' was expected.
+  Line 15: Version attributes of entry with alias 'apacheHttpCore' are not sorted correctly.
+Required order: strictly, require, prefer, reject
   Line 15: Entries are not sorted alphabetically in section '[libraries]'.
-Found key 'apacheHttpCore' where 'jgoodiesDesktop' was expected.
+Found alias 'apacheHttpCore' where 'jgoodiesDesktop' was expected.
-  Line 16: Attributes of library with key 'apacheHttpMime' are not sorted correctly.
+  Line 16: Attributes of library with alias 'apacheHttpMime' are not sorted correctly.
 Required order: [module | group], name (, version(.ref))
   Line 16: Entries are not sorted alphabetically in section '[libraries]'.
-Found key 'apacheHttpMime' where 'jgoodiesDialogs' was expected.
+Found alias 'apacheHttpMime' where 'jgoodiesDialogs' was expected.
-  Line 18: Attributes of library with key 'groovyTemplates' are not sorted correctly.
+  Line 18: Attributes of library with alias 'groovyTemplates' are not sorted correctly.
 Required order: [module | group], name (, version(.ref))
   Line 18: Entries are not sorted alphabetically in section '[libraries]'.
-Found key 'groovyTemplates' where 'jgoodiesFramework' was expected.
+Found alias 'groovyTemplates' where 'jgoodiesFramework' was expected.
-  Line 21: Bundle with key 'groovy' must be indented with each library on a separate line preceded by four whitespace characters.
+  Line 21: Bundle with alias 'groovy' must be indented with each library on a separate line preceded by four whitespace characters.
-  Line 21: Libraries of bundle with key 'groovy' are not sorted alphabetically.
+  Line 21: Libraries of bundle with alias 'groovy' are not sorted alphabetically.
 Found library 'groovy' where 'groovyTemplates' was expected.
-  Line 21: Libraries of bundle with key 'groovy' are not sorted alphabetically.
+  Line 21: Libraries of bundle with alias 'groovy' are not sorted alphabetically.
 Found library 'groovyTemplates' where 'groovy' was expected.
-  Lines 22-26: Bundle with key 'jgoodies' must be indented with each library on a separate line preceded by four whitespace characters.
+  Lines 22-26: Bundle with alias 'jgoodies' must be indented with each library on a separate line preceded by four whitespace characters.
-  Lines 22-26: Entry with key 'jgoodies' in section '[bundles]' must not have leading whitespace.
+  Lines 22-26: Entry with alias 'jgoodies' in section '[bundles]' must not have leading whitespace.
   Line 31: Entries are not sorted alphabetically in section '[versions]'.
-Found key 'duns' where 'axis' was expected.
+Found alias 'duns' where 'axis' was expected.
-  Line 32: Attributes of version with key 'slf4j' are not sorted correctly.
-Required order: strictly, require, prefer, reject Line 32: Entries are not sorted alphabetically in section '[versions]'.
-Found key 'slf4j' where 'byteBuddy' was expected.
+  Line 32: Version attributes of entry with alias 'slf4j' are not sorted correctly.
+Required order: strictly, require, prefer, reject
+  Line 32: Entries are not sorted alphabetically in section '[versions]'.
+Found alias 'slf4j' where 'byteBuddy' was expected.
   Line 33: Entries are not sorted alphabetically in section '[versions]'.
-Found key 'exact' where 'cache2k' was expected.
+Found alias 'exact' where 'cache2k' was expected.
-  Line 33: Entry with key 'exact' in section '[versions]' must not have leading whitespace.
+  Line 33: Entry with alias 'exact' in section '[versions]' must not have leading whitespace.
-  Line 33: Entry with key 'exact' in section '[versions]' must not have two or more adjacent whitespace characters.
+  Line 33: Entry with alias 'exact' in section '[versions]' must not have two or more adjacent whitespace characters.
   Line 34: Entries are not sorted alphabetically in section '[versions]'.
-Found key 'groovy' where 'dockerJava' was expected.
+Found alias 'groovy' where 'dockerJava' was expected.
   Line 35: Entries are not sorted alphabetically in section '[versions]'.
-Found key 'axis' where 'duns' was expected.
+Found alias 'axis' where 'duns' was expected.
-  Line 35: Entry with key 'axis' in section '[versions]' must not have two or more adjacent whitespace characters.
+  Line 35: Entry with alias 'axis' in section '[versions]' must not have two or more adjacent whitespace characters.
   Line 36: Entries are not sorted alphabetically in section '[versions]'.
-Found key 'ktlint' where 'exact' was expected.
+Found alias 'ktlint' where 'exact' was expected.
   Line 37: Entries are not sorted alphabetically in section '[versions]'.
-Found key 'byteBuddy' where 'groovy' was expected.
+Found alias 'byteBuddy' where 'groovy' was expected.
   Line 38: Entries are not sorted alphabetically in section '[versions]'.
-Found key 'springCore' where 'ktlint' was expected.
+Found alias 'springCore' where 'ktlint' was expected.
-  Line 38: Entry with key 'springCore' in section '[versions]' must not have two or more adjacent whitespace characters.
+  Line 38: Entry with alias 'springCore' in section '[versions]' must not have two or more adjacent whitespace characters.
   Line 39: Entries are not sorted alphabetically in section '[versions]'.
-Found key 'cache2k' where 'slf4j' was expected.
+Found alias 'cache2k' where 'slf4j' was expected.
   Line 40: Entries are not sorted alphabetically in section '[versions]'.
-Found key 'dockerJava' where 'springCore' was expected.
+Found alias 'dockerJava' where 'springCore' was expected.
   Line 45: Entries are not sorted alphabetically in section '[plugins]'.
-Found key 'shadowJar' where 'ktlint' was expected.
+Found alias 'shadowJar' where 'ktlint' was expected.
-  Line 45: Entry with key 'shadowJar' in section '[plugins]' must not have leading whitespace.
+  Line 45: Entry with alias 'shadowJar' in section '[plugins]' must not have leading whitespace.
-  Line 45: Entry with key 'shadowJar' in section '[plugins]' must not have two or more adjacent whitespace characters.
+  Line 45: Entry with alias 'shadowJar' in section '[plugins]' must not have two or more adjacent whitespace characters.
-  Line 46: Attributes of plugin with key 'ktlint' are not sorted correctly.
+  Line 46: Attributes of plugin with alias 'ktlint' are not sorted correctly.
 Required order: id, version(.ref) Line 46: Entries are not sorted alphabetically in section '[plugins]'.
-Found key 'ktlint' where 'shadowJar' was expected.
+Found alias 'ktlint' where 'shadowJar' was expected.
 ```

 ### Output of task `formatVersionCatalog`